vlad17/vlad17.github.io/_posts/2026-05-11-how-to-land-a-job-at-a-frontier-lab.md

 Quantization is an excellent field to enter as well, which exists at the edges of the LLM stack.
 It requires minimal resources and exposes you to the full quality-performance tradeoff.

-I recommend starting with [LLM.int8()](https://arxiv.org/abs/2208.07339), a classic which exposes you to a strong set of tricks to walk the quality-performence tradeoff.
+I recommend starting with [LLM.int8()](https://arxiv.org/abs/2208.07339), a classic which exposes you to a strong set of tricks to walk the quality-performance tradeoff.
 There's then another good series of papers from Chris De Sa's group:

  - [QuiP](https://arxiv.org/abs/2307.13304)
  - [QuiP#](https://arxiv.org/abs/2402.04396)